mattsenior/mattsenior.com/_posts/2014-02-22-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

 For me, the next direction to take this in will be to look further into use cases for Rich Hickey’s [Datomic](http://www.datomic.com/) database.
 Datomic uses a Logic Programming language called [Datalog](http://en.wikipedia.org/wiki/Datalog) to query its data, and queries are written as a set of logical constraints against _lvars_ in the same way we’ve just discovered.

-Being able to describe the results you want and the constraints of your problem in this manner—and not worrying about the underlying implementation really is very exciting.
+Being able to describe the results you want and the constraints of your problem in this manner, and not worrying about the underlying implementation, really is very exciting.